Customize Consent Preferences

 Mold plays a pivotal role in decomposition, breaking down dead organic material and recycling nutrients back into the ecosystem.
 It’s an essential part of nature’s waste disposal system.

-See also The Amazing Uses of Mycelium Slurry
+See also The growth and impact of Green Mold Mycelium

 Identifying Mycelium Growth